Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 If you have custom code here complete the steps below:

-1. Create a new class named `InstanceValidator` in the folder `App/logic/Validation`, make the class implement the interface `Altinn.App.Core.Features.Validation.IInstanceValidator`.
+1. Create a new class named `InstanceValidator` in the folder `App/logic/Validation`, make the class implement the interface `Altinn.App.Core.Features.IInstanceValidator`.
 The file should now look something like this:
     ```csharp
     using System.Threading.Tasks;
-    using Altinn.App.Core.Features.Validation;
+    using Altinn.App.Core.Features;
     using Altinn.Platform.Storage.Interface.Models;
     using Microsoft.AspNetCore.Mvc.ModelBinding;